Approximate Reading Time: 9 minutes

 If you are involuntarily passing urine when coughing, sneezing, laughing, lifting weights, or playing sport then you are not alone, and you can do something about it.
 An Australian study found that over a three-month period, 50% of women aged 45-59 years of age experienced some degree of mild, moderate or severe urinary incontinence.2

-As many as 4 in 10 women suffer with urinary incontinence during pregnancy.4 During pregnancy, your baby grows and pushes down on your bladder, urethra, and pelvic floor muscles.
+As many as 4 in 10 women suffer with urinary leakage during pregnancy4.
+During pregnancy, your baby grows and pushes down on your bladder, urethra, and pelvic floor muscles.
 Over time, this pressure may weaken the pelvic floor muscles and lead to leaks or problems passing urine.

-Here’s a list of medical experts who can all assist with urinary incontinence from a number of different perspectives and in different ways:
+Here’s a list of medical experts who can all assist with urinary leakage from a number of different perspectives and in different ways:

-With the help of your health care professional you will be able to ascertain the STAGE of your urinary incontinence:
+With the help of your health care professional you will be able to ascertain the STAGE of your urinary leakage:

 Stages of Urinary incontinence